apulis/bill_doc/README.md

   - The job start time > the start time of an hour
   - The job end time < the end time of an hour

-- The usage multiplying the ratio turn out to be the fee
+- The usage multiplying the ratio turns out to be the fee

 ## API Description
 [API Document](Api.md)